 They seek meaning in their work and hope to find purposeful work that can fit into a larger context of their career.

 This also serves as a reminder to companies of the importance of employee engagement, which it could ultimately lead to high productivity and profitability as well.

 As for us, remember that the amount of money we have is also not the sole indicator of our happiness.

 (That being said, it’s still important to have good financial planning as that would allow us to sleep well at night)

 A meaningful life isn’t a destination.
-It is something you can enjoy right now, at any time you want to.
+It is something you can enjoy right now, anytime you want to.

 Finding this way of living will be a lot of work.

 But know that as long as you’re willing to take charge of your life, it’ll eventually be worth it.